gvwilson/thirdbit/src/talks/sdgc/index.md

   <div class="col-8">
     Kevin Young: <em><a href="https://isbnsearch.org/isbn/9798887440330">Abolishing Fossil Fuels: Lessons From Movements That Won</a></em> (2024)
     <ul>
-      <li>Shows that social reform in the US only happens when economic pressure is brought to bear on big business</li>
+      <li>Social reform in the US only happens when economic pressure is brought to bear on big business</li>
-      <li>Protests make headlines, but boycotts change laws</li>
+      <li>"Protests make headlines, but boycotts change laws"</li>
     </ul>
   </div>
 </div>